geopython/pygeoapi/docs/source/language.rst

 ----------------

 Hardcoded strings in pygeoapi templates are translated using the Babel translation system.
-Translation files are stored on the /locale folder.
+Translation files are stored on the `/locale` folder.
 Translators can follow these steps to prepare their environment for translations.

 1. Extract from latest code the keys to be translated.
-These keys are captured in a .pot file.
+These keys are captured in a `.pot` file.
+Note that the `.pot` file is not to be stored in version control, but as an intermediary file used to update `/locale/*/LC_MESSAGES/messages.po` files:

    .. code-block:: bash